FAQs

 What is chip milling?

 It is a way to make a smooth even surface on a hotstamped chip, all the better to apply your label to.
 We didn’t like how labels made hotstamped chips wobbly and hard to stack.
 The labels also came off really easy.
+This was (and is) the main reason why, back in 2011, we posted our idea and examples of successful our experiments with milling chips — at first, with a drill press and a jig.
+This smoothed the surface of the chip and made a recess to allow for the thickness of a laminated label.

 What is CNC, and why is it different?